darshan-hindocha/search-engine/README.md

 ## Setup

+Clone the repo and add the pdfs that you want to index (make available for search) inside the `data/` folder

 To run the search engine, set up a virtual environment and install the requirements.

 You can install the requirements using